 This project (2011-12) was funded by the Economic and Social Research Council as part of the RELU initiative (Rural Economy and Land Use Programme).
 For more information, please visit the project's Twitter feed.

-The rural-urban fringe (RUF), the space where countryside meets town, is among society's most valued and pressured places.
-However, in policy and decision-making it remains largely forgotten, lacking sufficient understanding and evidence for integrated management.
 This research re-discovered the RUF within more positive, inclusive and proactive agendas for management.
 Its focus was on assessing the implications of policy and decision-making processes and outcomes for the sustainability of the RUF.
 The project's chief assessment tool was a framework that uniquely fused ideas from both the Ecosystem Approach (EA) and Spatial Planning (SP) to provide an improved lens through which to view the RUF.

 - To inform future policy and practice across the UK in addressing management issues concerning environmental change within the rural-urban fringe